Sinkholes in Jacksonville, FL

 Florida has more sinkholes than any other state in the nation.
 One of the reasons is that the entire state is made up of limestone.
 This limestone stores and transmits groundwater.
 Through a slow chemical process, the limestone will dissolve, resulting in sinkhole formation.

 - Solution – These sinkholes happen gradually.
 They appear in sandy sediments over top of limestone bedrock.
-Solution sinkholes start to form when it gradually un-fills cracks and voids underneath bedrock by the sandy sediments.
 When the groundwater flows it washes away the sediments in the bedrock causing a sinkhole.

 - Subsidence – Subsidence sinkholes are similar to solution sinkholes except that the soluble bedrock is covered by a layer of thick soil.
 When surface water gets into the cavities and dissolves the bedrock and the overlaying sediment gradually moves downward into the expanding cavity.